catalpa-cl/GoBo/README.md

 # GoBo - A Handwriting Recognition dataset for Personalization

-This repository comprises the code and dataset used for the paper *Personalizing Handwriting Recognition Systems with Limited User-Specific Samples* (a link will be added once the paper is published).
+This repository comprises the code and dataset as described in the paper *Personalizing Handwriting Recognition Systems with Limited User-Specific Samples* (a link will be added once the paper is published).

 ## Terms of Use & Citation
 This database may be used for non-commercial research purpose only.
-If you publish material based on this database - please refer to the following paper:
+If you publish material based on this database - please refer to the information within the citation.cff file or the following paper:

 > Christian Gold, Dario van den Boom, Torsten Zesch.
 2021.
 Personalizing Handwriting Recognition Systems with Limited User-Specific Samples.
 16th International Conference on Document Analysis and Recognition (ICDAR).

 ## Dataset Statistics (v.1.0)
 The latest version of the dataset can be downloaded [here](https://www.ltl.uni-due.de/content/6-software/gobo_v1-0.zip).

 * 40 Participants
 * 5 sets from different sources for personalization
-* 2 sets from 2 domains for testing
+* 2 sets from 2 domains (same domains as 2 personalization sets) for testing
 * 926 words/writer, 37k words in total

 ### Gender & Age